scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 a manual process.
 Differenciation requests on the other end can only be created and resolved from the Web Frontend access.

-A Simulation tool that needs to interact with our platform has to follow the endpoints descriptions in Tables :ref:`projendtable` and :ref:`recoendtable`.
+A Simulation tool that need to interact with our platform has to follow the endpoints descriptions in Tables :ref:`projendtable` and :ref:`recoendtable`.
 Since the differenciation request handling is not accessible from the API, there is no endpoint for that.